Denis86728/cypressQAFrameworkBDD/README.md

 # Cypress QA Framework
-This a test automation framework with cypress, cucumber, gherkin and javaScript.
+This a test automation framework with Cypress, Cucumber, Gherkin and JavaScript.